 Joey Logano captures pole for All-Star race after qualifying first at North Wilkesboro Speedway

 NORTH WILKESBORO, N.C.
-(AP) — Joey Logano has won 30 poles during in his Cup Series career.
+(AP) — Joey Logano has won 30 poles in his Cup Series career.

 This one meant something extra to him.